-GAEPD has developed three resource assessments for the State's water resources: surface water availability, groundwater availability, and surface water quality.
+GAEPD has developed three resource assessments for the state's water resources: surface water availability, groundwater availability, and surface water quality.
 These assessments used models to analyze the capacity of streams and aquifers to meet water consumption demands and streams to meet wastewater discharge assimilation capacity needs within thresholds selected by GAEPD to indicate the potential for local or regional impacts.
 The resource assessments were conducted on a resource basis (i.e., river basins and aquifers).
 The results of these assessments for current conditions in this water planning region are summarized in this section.
-Section 5 describes future conditions projected by the resource assessment reports, which are available on the Council's website.
+Section 5 describes future conditions projected by the resource assessment models.
+Full details of each resource assessment can be found in the resource assessment reports, which are available on the Council's website.